Ambitiousways/secure-infra-audit-toolkit/README.md

 ⦁	Bridge cybersecurity principles with hands-on infrastructure experience

 In environments such as manufacturing, utilities, and other regulated industries, this approach helps organizations reduce risk while maintaining system reliability, uptime, and compliance.

+How This Would Be Used in Production

+In a production environment, this toolkit would be used as a controlled, authorized assessment tool to support ongoing infrastructure security and configuration management.

+Typical usage scenarios include:

+Baseline validation: Verifying that servers, workstations, or network-connected devices comply with approved port and service configurations before or after deployment

+Change verification: Confirming that system changes, upgrades, or maintenance activities did not introduce unexpected service exposure

+Periodic audits: Supporting scheduled security reviews and compliance checks in regulated environments

+Incident response support: Quickly identifying exposed services during the investigation of suspected misconfigurations or security events

+The tool is designed to run safely in live environments, with a focus on visibility and documentation rather than exploitation.
+Results are produced in structured CSV and JSON formats, enabling easy review by security, IT, and operations teams, as well as integration into existing audit and remediation workflows.

+By aligning technical findings with baseline policies and remediation guidance, the toolkit supports informed decision-making while maintaining system reliability, uptime, and operational continuity.

+## Authorization Notice
+This tool is intended for authorized internal auditing and educational use only.
+All scanning must be approved by the system/network owner.